JasonV33/3D-Printing-Farm-Automation-MVP/README.md

 The Raspberry Pi, placed in its own VLAN, runs the AI inference engine, manages printer indicators for operators, stores event logs, and periodically pushes data into the local database.
 A dedicated local server stores long-term data for analytics, and operator laptops connect through separate access points with controlled access.

 ### Benefits
-- **Cost-effective** → avoids needing 60+ Raspberry Pis (one per printer)
+- **Cost-effective** -> avoids needing 60+ Raspberry Pis (one per printer)
-- **Scalable** → the router/AP can support many printers as the farm grows
+- **Scalable** -> the router/AP can support many printers as the farm grows
-- **Secure** → VLANs isolate IoT devices from servers and admin clients
+- **Secure** -> VLANs isolate IoT devices from servers and admin clients
-- **Future-proof** → integrates into wider LAN or corporate networks for traceability
+- **Future-proof** -> integrates into wider LAN or corporate networks for traceability
-- **Supportable** → easier to update and maintain a few central devices than dozens of distributed ones
+- **Support** -> easier to update and maintain a few central devices than dozens of distributed ones

-While more complex than a “one Pi per printer” setup, this architecture is ultimately **more scalable, secure, and cost-effective for the long run**.
+While more complex than a one Pi per printer setup, this architecture is **more scalable, secure, and cost-effective for the long run**.

 ---